 Shell Beach, California

-Favorite teams: Seattle Seahawks, Arsenal, Packer-Badgers
+Favorite teams: Seattle Seahawks, Chelsea, Packer-Badgers

 Favorite bands: Tame Impala, Shins, Grateful Dead, LCD Soundsystem, most anything on KCRW